TankaJahari/cyclistic.charliesun/README.md

 ### Give annual members priority access to electric bikes

- - As mentioned earlier, our data showed that casual users preferred electric bikes a fair amount over classic bikes.
+ - As mentioned earlier, our data showed that casual users noticeably preferred electric bikes over classic bikes.

- - Utilize ads on various digital channels (search engine ads, social media platforms) to advertise Cyclistic when users are searching for or browsing through Chicago’s top tourist locations, restaurants, etc.
+ - Aligning with the part of my first recommendation of marketing Cyclistic's electric bikes, giving priority access to new annual members at high traffic times/locations could incentivize casual users to purchase annual memberships.

 ### Focus marketing and advertising resources on high casual user traffic times and locations

+- Utilize advertisements on various digital channels (search engine ads, social media platforms) to advertise Cyclistic when users are searching for or browsing through Chicago’s top tourist locations, restaurants, etc.

  - Casual users used Cyclistic more on the weekend days and in the spring and summer months.
-Since casual users are using Cyclistic more during these time periods, there is value to gain from focusing advertising resources when users .
+Since these are high traffic periods for casual users, there would be more visibility for advertisements/marketing.
+There should be value to gain from focusing advertising onto these times.

- - If a casual user is using a parking app in a busy or “difficult to drive” location, advertise nearby Cyclistic stations so they might think *“Hmmm, next time, I could just use Cyclistic and bike from/to here.
+ - If a casual user is using a parking app in a busy or 'difficult to drive' location, advertise nearby Cyclistic stations so they might think *“Hmmm, next time, I could just use Cyclistic and bike from/to here.
 I could save on gas and parking AND see more of Chicago”*.